Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 April 2025 21.27.10 UTC
+- WIB: Senin, 21 April 2025 22.27.08 UTC
-- WITA: Senin, 21 April 2025 22.27.10 UTC
+- WITA: Senin, 21 April 2025 23.27.08 UTC
-- WIT: Senin, 21 April 2025 23.27.10 UTC
+- WIT: Selasa, 22 April 2025 00.27.08 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational